 Broadway Museum and Art Gallery

-The Broadway Museum and Art Gallery, formerly the Ashmolean Museum Broadway, is a community museum that aims to tell the story of the village through the ages and display important works of art.
-There is a permanent collection of art and special touring exhibitions with the works loaned from the Ashmolean Museum Oxford.
+The Broadway Museum and Art Gallery, formerly the Ashmolean Museum Broadway, is a community museum that explores the history of the town and tells the story of its success through the wool trade and the popularity of the town with travellers and artists.

-Tudor House was built in the 17th century as a coaching inn.
-It has been extended and adapted over the years but retains original features and architectural flourishes reflecting trends of the passing eras.
-The house has been transformed with each of its owners and was for 80 years, the headquarters for H.W Keil Ltd, one of the leading dealers in antique furniture in the world.
+The museum is located within Tudor House, which was built in the 17th century as a coaching inn to serve the Ludlow to London route.
+The building has been extended and adapted over the years but retains original features and architectural flourishes reflecting trends of the passing eras.
+The house has been both a farmstead and a private residence and was for 80 years, the headquarters for H.W Keil Ltd, one of the leading dealers in antique furniture in the world.

 Standard Admission: Adults £5 (16+), Family £10, Children (age 5-15): £2, & Under 5s free.

 Art Courses at the Broadway Museum and Art Gallery with Doug Eyre, our local artist, lecturer and teacher.

 Every Tuesday from 21st February